Planting in grow bags

 Grow bags were originally developed for commercial tomato growers but have rapidly become popular with amateur gardeners.
-They are not just ideal for tomatoes but other crops too such as peppers, aubergines and even potatoes and you can use them in the greenhouse or in a sunny spot outdoors.
+They are not just ideal for tomatoes but other crops too such as peppers, aubergines and even potatoes and you can use them in the greenhouse or a sunny spot outdoors.

 Of all the forms of container gardening, these are by far the best value for money, and some people even buy them for the compost and use it in pots or window boxes.

-To get the best results, grow bag should never be allowed to dry out, this can mean water in at least once a day, sometimes more if it’s particularly arid.
+To get the best results, grow bag should never be allowed to dry out, this can mean watering it at least once a day, sometimes more if it’s particularly hot.
 There are plenty of easy grow systems on the market (water reservoir supply and moisture to the grow bag) so they would only need be topped up every fortnight or so, promoting strong, even growth.

 If like me you find the bright patterns on the bags bit distracting, you can disguise it by placing a few small pots of bedding plants or herbs around the edge alternatively, add a few seeds of Nasturtium or a couple of trailing lobelias when planting they’ll soon cover the unattractive plastic.

 Please do leave a comment below to let me know if you find my posts interesting or helpful.